TylerLMcIntosh/TylerLMcIntosh.github.io/index.md

 # Tyler McIntosh

-I currently work at the CU Boulder Earth Lab.
+I am a PhD student at the University of Colorado, Boulder, where I am co-advised by Dr. Jennifer Balch & Dr. Laura Dee.